jlan84/knn-assignment/pair.md

     You can find more detail in section 9.4.2 in Machine Learning in Action.

-3. Use the Gini impurity instead of entropy to choose the best split.
+### Extra Credit 2: Decision Trees for Regression

+**Note:** Before starting this, make sure you commit your code with a `git commit`!
+Don't lose your past results with your new changes!

+You can use decision trees for predicting continuous values as well.
+Instead of using entropy to calculate the disorder in the set, we use the variance.

+To get to value of a leaf node, average all of the values.

+1. Make your decision tree able to predict continuous values.
+You can modify your decision tree class so that it can do either continuous or categorical depending on what parameters you pass it, or just copy and create a new class.
+For checking out if your code is implemented correctly, you can use the same dataset and predict one of the continuous variables.

+2. Implement model trees, which are predictors which start by using a decision tree, but use linear regression to predict the value on each leaf node.
+Details can be found in 9.5 of Machine Learning in Action.

+### Extra Credit 3: A Real Dataset

+1. Try running your decision tree code on a previous exercise's dataset.

+2. Use sklearn's [Decision Tree](http://scikit-learn.org/stable/modules/tree.html#classification) and [k Nearest Neighbors](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html) classifiers on the same dataset.
+How well do they do compared to logistic regression?

-4. Implement model trees, which are predictors which start by using a decision tree, but use linear regression to predict the value on each leaf node.
+3. Implement model trees, which are predictors which start by using a decision tree, but use linear regression to predict the value on each leaf node.
 Details can be found in 9.5 of Machine Learning in Action.